Transgender Health Services

 - procedures to enhance the appearance to more closely match the desired gender.

-What is the process if I want gender reassignment surgery?
+What is the process if I want gender-confirming surgery?

-If you are considering gender reassignment surgery, as a first step, you should discuss your wishes with your family physician/nurse practitioner or community mental health provider.
+If you are considering gender-confirming surgery, as a first step, you should discuss your wishes with your family physician, nurse practitioner or community mental health provider.
 You will be assessed for clinical eligibility using criteria established by the World Professional Association for Transgender Health (WPATH).
 This assessment is required by Canadian jurisdictions that insure these surgeries.
 The WPATH assessment involves a comprehensive psychiatric assessment and prolonged medical management before considering surgery as an option.
 Medical management depends on your particular needs and may include access to endocrinology (hormone therapy).

-When you have received a positive recommendation from your physician, a surgical plan will be developed with a medical team.
+When you have received a positive recommendation from your physician and approval by PEI Medicare, a surgical plan will be developed with a medical team.

 What procedures are covered?